aws-samples/sagemaker-external-repo-access/documentation/clean-up.md

 ## Step 1: Revoke GitHub Personal Access Token

 GitHub PATs are configured with an expiration value.
-If you want to ensure that your PAT cannot be used for programmatic access to your internal private GitHub repository before it reaches its expiry, you can revoke the PAT by following (GitHub's instructions)[https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/reviewing-and-revoking-personal-access-tokens-in-your-organization].
+If you want to ensure that your PAT cannot be used for programmatic access to your internal private GitHub repository before it reaches its expiry, you can revoke the PAT by following [GitHub's instructions](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/reviewing-and-revoking-personal-access-tokens-in-your-organization).

 ## Step 2: Clean Up SageMaker Studio MLOps Projects